 - Preinstalled Node.js

-Here are some basic commands of yarn command-line utility.
+Here are some basic command used with the yarn command-line utility.

 - yarn init – Create a new application.